Nicole Kidman: Early work and breakthrough (1983–1994)

-Worldwide recognition and critical acclaim (1995–2003)
+Critical acclaim and worldwide recognition (1995–2003)

 In 1995, Kidman played Dr. Chase Meridian, the damsel in distress, in the superhero film Batman Forever, opposite Val Kilmer as the film's title character.
 That same year, she starred in Gus Van Sant's critically acclaimed dark comedy To Die For, in which she played the murderous newscaster Suzanne Stone.
 Regarding her performance, Mick LaSalle of the San Francisco Chronicle said "[she] brings to the role layers of meaning, intention and impulse.
 Telling her story in close-up – as she does throughout the film – Kidman lets you see the calculation, the wheels turning, the transparent efforts to charm that succeed in charming all the same."
-For her performance, she received her first Golden Globe Award.
+For her performance in the film, she received the Golden Globe Award for Best Actress in a Motion Picture - Musical or Comedy.
 In the following years, she appeared alongside Barbara Hershey and John Malkovich in The Portrait of a Lady (1996), based on the novel of the same name, and starred in The Peacemaker (1997) as nuclear expert Dr. Julia Kelly, opposite George Clooney.
 The latter film grossed US$110 million worldwide.
 In 1998, she starred alongside Sandra Bullock in the romantic comedy Practical Magic as two witch sisters who face a threatening curse that prevents them from finding lasting love.
-While the film opened at the top of the charts during its North American opening weekend, it was a commercial box office failure.
+While the film opened at the top of the charts during its North American opening weekend, it was a commercial failure at the box office.
 She returned to the stage that same year for the David Hare play The Blue Room, which opened in London.
 For her performance, she received a Laurence Olivier Award nomination for Best Actress.